Best STEM Toys for 5 Year Olds That Actually Get Used

 Learning Resources Fizzy Volcano

-Worth knowing: the kit doesn’t include baking soda, vinegar, or food coloring, so you’ll want those household basics on hand before the first experiment, or the eruption will have to wait.
+Worth knowing: the kit does not include baking soda, vinegar, or food coloring.
+Have those household basics on hand before the first experiment or the eruption will have to wait.

 Odatay 4K Digital Microscope for Kids

-Worth knowing: it shows surface detail well, fabric, leaves, small objects, but it won’t reveal things like bacteria the way a lab-grade microscope would.
-Set expectations around everyday exploration rather than deep biology.
+Worth knowing: it shows surface detail well on fabric, leaves, and small objects, but it will not reveal bacteria or anything that requires a lab-grade lens.
+Frame it around everyday exploration and it delivers.
+Frame it around deep science and it will disappoint.

 For the Logical Thinker